 Although significant advances are being made in the fight against the disease, cancer remains a key public concern and a tremendous burden on European societies.
 Prostate cancer is no different.

-With demographic ageing and the shift towards chronic conditions the differences in national legislation on healthcare issues must be diminished to improve healthcare services and outcomes for less expenditure.
-New cost-efficient treatments, better quality of life and equal access for all European citizens require a more actions at EU level.
+With demographic ageing and the shift towards chronic conditions, the differences in national legislation on healthcare issues must be diminished to improve healthcare services and outcomes for less expenditure.
+New cost-efficient treatments, better quality of life and equal access for all European citizens require more actions at EU level.